OCamlverse/ocamlverse.github.io/content/faq.md

-  For general documentation on operators, see the OCaml manual: [Operators](https://caml.inria.fr/pub/docs/manual-ocaml/expr.html#sec151) in the Expressions section, [Index of values](http://caml.inria.fr/pub/docs/manual-ocaml/libref/index_values.html), or the [Pervasives module documentation](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html).
-For the Pervasives document, you'll want to search the page for "operator" or for the specific operator you're interested in.
+  For general documentation on operators, see the OCaml manual: [Operators](https://caml.inria.fr/pub/docs/manual-ocaml/expr.html#sec151) in the Expressions section, [Index of values](http://caml.inria.fr/pub/docs/manual-ocaml/libref/index_values.html), or the [Stdlib module documentation](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html).
+For the Stdlib document, you'll want to search the page for "operator" or for the specific operator you're interested in.

   For operator precedence and associativity, see the [Expressions](https://caml.inria.fr/pub/docs/manual-ocaml/expr.html) section of the manual, and scroll down past the BNF syntax specification or search for "Construction or operator".
-The Pervasives module also specifies precedence and associativity in the documentation for each operator.
+The Stdlib module also specifies precedence and associativity in the documentation for each operator.

   (Also possibly useful: [Built-in operators and functions](https://www2.lib.uchicago.edu/keith/ocaml-class/operators.html) at *OCaml for the Skeptical*.)